It’s hard to choose between Venice or Naples on your Italy travel itinerary.

 So, you can see that Naples offers plenty to see and do when you visit.

-From historic attractions, fascinating underground experiences, and scenic views, it’s a great add to your itinerary.
+From historic attractions, fascinating underground experiences, and scenic views, it’s a great addition to your itinerary.

 In most cases, it’s not overrun by tourism, and the pizza is to die for!